-Severity can vary from patient to patient, with some mild cases affecting one or two joints, while more severe cases can affect a number of joints across the body.
+Severity can vary from person to person, with symptoms in some people affecting one or two joints and more severe presentations affecting a number of joints across the body.

-If four or fewer joints are affected, PsA is considered mild and is known as oligoarticular.
+If four or fewer joints are affected, PsA is considered to be mild and is known as oligoarticular PsA.
 If four or more joints are affected, it is severe and is called polyarticular.

 Stiffness and reduced movement

-As well as swelling, one of the key symptoms of PsA is stiffness in the joints, particularly in the morning or after rest.
+As well as swelling, one of the key symptoms of PsA is stiffness of the joints, particularly in the morning or after rest.

 Stiffness can occur with or without pain and in any joint.

-It is quite difficult to define stiffness, but people have described it as an aching sensation and a problem moving.
+It is quite difficult to define stiffness, but people have described it as an aching sensation that causes difficulties with movement.

-If this continues for longer than an hour, it could be a sign of PsA.
+Stiffness that continues for longer than an hour could be a sign of PsA.

-Abnormalities in the finger and toenails are something to watch out for.
-Pits, or small depressions, can appear while the nails can become detached from the bed.
+Watch out for abnormalities in the finger and toenails.
+Pits, or small depressions, can appear, and the nails can become detached from the bed.

 Swollen fingers and toes